 Don’t worry, we’re here to help you shop.
-We tested all the top models and put together this list of 2020’s 10 best dog crates for car travel.
+We tested all the top models and put together this list of this year’s 10 best dog crates for car travel.

 Each model has a detailed review, comparing price, weight, type, portability, accessories, and warranty so that you can find your best option.